styleguidist/react-styleguidist/Readme.md

 Everyone is welcome to contribute.
 Please take a moment to review the [contributing guidelines](Contributing.md).

-## Similar projects

-There are [other projects](https://github.com/sapegin/react-styleguidist/wiki/Similar-projects) that might be a better fit for your project.

 ## Authors and license

 [Artem Sapegin](http://sapegin.me) and [contributors](https://github.com/sapegin/react-styleguidist/graphs/contributors).